SQUARE Instructional Materials

 Describes Steps 1 through 9 in detail and includes case study assignments

-- A workshop guide that gives participants a greater understanding of the SQUARE process.
+Our workshop guide gives participants a greater understanding of the SQUARE process.
 This is done by walking them through a sample scenario based on previously carried out case studies.
 Participants are split into two teams; each has a separate workshop guide:

-- Clients: One team acts as a client.
-This document describes their company and the situation for which they are using SQUARE.
+- One team acts as a client.
+This team's document describes its members' company and the situation for which they are using SQUARE.

-- Requirements Engineering Team: The other team is the Requirements Engineering team.
-This document guides them through the scenario.
+- The other team is the Requirements Engineering team.
+This team's document guides its team members through the scenario.

-- Case Study 1: This case study guides participants through how to adapt the SQUARE process for a typical software acquisition.
+- Case Study 1: This case study guides participants through the process of adapting the SQUARE process for a typical software acquisition.
 Participants will be split into two teams: the acquisition organization team has the client role, and the contractor team is responsible for requirements identification.

-- Case Study 2: This case study also guides participants through how to adapt the SQUARE process for a typical software acquisition.
+- Case Study 2: This case study also guides participants through the process of adapting the SQUARE process for a typical software acquisition.
 However, in this case study, the acquisition organization team defines the requirements as part of the RFP process, and the contractor team reviews the requirements.